ISA-SRBP/esa-user-guide/README.md

 The above code example is for use case 1.
 Do the similar thing for use case 2.

-## 4.4 To make the ESA get the color information of the item (use webcolor)
+## 4.4 To make the ESA get the color information of the item (use webcolors)

-webcolor is a library used to transfer any RGB color code to a closest color name.
+webcolors is a library used to transfer any RGB color code to a closest color name.
 To get the algorithm to work efficiently, we also need to use KDTree, which is under the Scipy library.

-### 4.4.1 Install webcolor and Scipy
+### 4.4.1 Install webcolors and Scipy

-Make sure you are still in the virtual environment of Mycroft, or you can refer to the [3.2.1 install OpenCV]() to enter the virtual environment.
+Make sure you are still in the virtual environment of Mycroft, or you can refer to the [4.1.1 Install OpenCV](#411-install-opencv) to enter the virtual environment.
 Then run the command

 ```
 pip install scipy
-pip install webcolor
+pip install webcolors
 ```

 ### 4.4.2 Test the function of turning RGB code to name

-Go to cvAPI/test/testRGB2name.py.
+Go to `cvAPI/test/testRGB2name.py`.

 The main function is getColorNameFromRGB(rgbTuple, xxx, xxx), the first argument is the tuple of RGB code, like (0, 0, 255).
 The second and third arguments are the same for all the colors, actually they are the colorbase that have all possible color names and corresponding RGB code.
-If you get the

 ![](3/15.png)